dustinlacewell/loom/README.markdown

-loom
+Loom
 ====

-loom is a server-daemon that provides concurrent task-scheduling for clusters and servers.
+Loom is a server-daemon that provides concurrent task-scheduling for clusters and servers.
 It consists of a Twisted daemon that reads in target-node and scheduling information from flexible YAML configuration files.
 As job schedules come to bear, task-work is applied to remote nodes via the Paramiko/SSH API, Fabric.
 Tasks applied to multiple nodes are applied to each node seperately in a child-process allowing Loom to provide Fabric with some measure of concurrency.